mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 recovering" error::

     recoveringCodes = [11600, 11602, 13436, 189, 91]
-    notMasterCodes = [10107, 13435]
+    notMasterCodes = [10107, 13435, 10058]
     shutdownCodes = [11600, 91]

     def isRecovering(message, code):
+        if code:
-        if code and code in recoveringCodes:
+            if code in recoveringCodes:
                 return true
+        else:
-        # if no code or an unrecognized code, use the error message.
+            # if no code, use the error message.
             return ("not master or secondary" in message or "node is recovering" in message)

     def isNotMaster(message, code):
+        if code:
-        if code and code in notMasterCodes:
+            if code in notMasterCodes:
               return true
+        else:
-        # if no code or an unrecognized code, use the error message.
+          # if no code, use the error message.
           if isRecovering(message, None):
               return false
           return ("not master" in message)

     def isShutdown(code):
         if code and code in shutdownCodes: